UMAprotocol/docs/docs/developers/developer-mining.md

 ## Getting started

 The ideas above, along with any other financial contract idea a developer can think of, are still "up for grabs".
-To get started, a developer should settle on an idea to build, test the contract idea by [launching a contract](https://docs.umaproject.org/developers/mint-locally) with UMA's Kovan contracts and then apply to the developer mining [whitelist](https://docs.google.com/forms/d/e/1FAIpQLSdPWOm4pNyqgDhXXr8wblWuSXXGslsGiJaFzrSNjN2RcG2RTQ/viewform).
+To get started, a developer should settle on an idea to build, test the contract idea by [launching a contract](/build-walkthrough/emp-deployment) with UMA's Kovan contracts and then apply to the developer mining [whitelist](https://docs.google.com/forms/d/e/1FAIpQLSdPWOm4pNyqgDhXXr8wblWuSXXGslsGiJaFzrSNjN2RcG2RTQ/viewform).
 The whitelist is a lightweight process and is primarily intended to discourage non-productive products, such as ones that might be designed to soak up rewards but with no actual utility or transfer of risk.

 Whitelisted developer mining participants include:

 - [PerlinX](https://app.perlinx.finance/pools)

-## Designing your own incentives program

-One goal of developer mining program is that developers will try to attract capital to their contract by designing their own incentives program.
-Using the rewards that they receive from developer mining, a developer could grow the usage of their contract by rewarding behavior such as providing liquidity or having the community build specialized dapps.
-An example split of what a developer might use their rewards for would be:

-- 10% as profit for the core contract development team
-- 50% to liquidity mining
-- 40% to other developers who build better dapps

-Allocating rewards in such a way would allow a contract deployer to handle the financial design, contract deployment and initial bare-bones dapp creation, and then use $UMA rewards to incentivize token liquidity and improvements of their product/dapp experience.

 ## Additional resources